AntonTheDev/FlightAnimator/README.md

 ####Value Progress Trigger

-A value based progress trigger will apply the next animation based on the the value progress of the overall parent animation.
+A value based progress trigger will apply the next animation based on the value progress of the overall parent animation.
 Below is an examples that will trigger the second animation at the halfway point of the value progress on the parent animation by calling `animator.triggerAtValueProgress(...)`

 ```
 view.animate { (animator) in